 - Please note: Financial Aid is not available for Nursery 3 or Nursery 4 students.
 Families may apply for aid beginning in Kindergarten.

-- Click here for a letter from Chief Financial Officer Freda Gimpel, which provides more detail on the three-step process for applying for Financial Aid at Town.
+- Check back here in October 2017 for a letter from Chief Financial Officer Freda Gimpel, which provides more detail on the three-step process for applying for Financial Aid at Town.

-- Review The Town School's Financial Aid Guidelines.
+- Check back here in October 2017 to review The Town School's Financial Aid Guidelines.

 - Visit the NAIS School and Student Services (SSS) financial aid website for families and fill out a Parent Financial Statement (PFS) online.
 You only need to complete one PFS per family.

-- Complete and submit The Town School Financial Aid Application Form.
+- Complete and submit The Town School Financial Aid Application Form (available in October).

 - If you have questions at any point about the process or the criteria for evaluating your application, please feel welcome to call The Town School Business Office at 212-288-4383.
 All inquiries will be held in the strictest confidence.